uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {interactive end}

-Now that you have played through the whole game (and hopefully found all of the lost pets!) you may have noticed that even though you had less lives in the second part of the game, and lots of presents to search through, you were still able to find the pet.
+Now that you have played through the whole game (and hopefully found all of the target numbers!) you may have noticed that even though you had less lives in the second part of the game, and lots of boxes to search through, you were still able to find the target number.
 Why was this possible?

 ## Linear Search

-Since the boxes in the first game were in a random order there really wasn't any strategy you could have used to find the pet, except simply keep opening presents one by one until you found the pet.
+Since the boxes in the first game were in a random order there really wasn't any strategy you could have used to find the target number, except simply keep opening boxes one by one until you found the target number.
 This is essentially the *Linear Search* algorithm (sometimes called a sequential search).
 In simpler terms, Linear Search algorithm is as follows:
 - Check if the first item in a list is the item you are searching for, if it is the one you are looking for, you are done.